cableredi/StudioGhibli/README.md

-# Welcome to the World of Studio Ghibili.
+# Welcome to the World of Studio Ghibli.

 ## Summary
 StudioGhibli shows you the world of the Studio Ghibli films.
 See about each film and the beautiful artwork and posters created for each film.